Classroom Organization That Builds Community (Not Just a Pretty Room)

 (Because if you don’t have attention, nothing else works.)

-Before students can work independently, they need to know two things—where to focus and what’s coming next.
+Before students can work independently, they need two things:

 That starts with clarity.